Best voice chat app 2026

 Omegle had 28 million monthly users at its peak.
 It shut down in November 2023 after years of abuse, predatory behaviour, and legal pressure.
 The founder cited the psychological toll of running it.

-The need those users had — to talk to a stranger without consequences — did not disappear.
-Mindfuse was built to serve it properly: voice only (harder to abuse than video), a small monthly fee (filters out bad actors), and no record of the conversation after it ends.
+The need those users had, to talk to a stranger without consequences, did not disappear.
+Mindfuse, an anonymous voice chat app, was built to serve it properly: voice only (harder to abuse than video), a small monthly fee (filters out bad actors), and no record of the conversation after it ends.
+If you want to compare text, video, and voice formats side by side first, see the random chat app guide.

 Read: what Omegle proved about human connection →Questions about voice chat apps.